 Furthermore, it’s unclear whether NEPA’s categorical exclusions apply to certain immigrant jails.
 A spokesperson from ICE headquarters did not respond to Truthout and Earth Island Journal’s request for a clarification regarding a programmatic assessment for the detention program or to questions regarding whether categorical exclusions apply to certain detention centers.

-Now, as the Trump administration seeks to expand immigrant detention, it seems likely that, the vast majority of newly constructed immigrant jails will be approved with a simple FONSI — and without consideration of how site-specific environmental conditions could impact future detainees.
+Now, as the Trump administration seeks to expand immigrant detention, it seems likely that the vast majority of newly constructed immigrant jails will be approved with a simple Finding of No Significant Impact — and without consideration of how site-specific environmental conditions could impact future detainees.

 Toxic Jails for Climate Refugees